natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMC.34%20YR.md

 ;Hull-down:

-* With its thickest armour being on the turret, this tank performs fairly well in ambush positions ''near'' a choke-point: find yourself a rock, trench or hill and poke your turret out.
+* With its thickest armour being on the turret, this tank performs fairly well in ambush positions near a choke point: find yourself a rock, trench or hill and poke your turret out.
 You should have a good view of the battlefield while bouncing most incoming rounds, although don't take your chances and use cover to hide from the enemies.
-Even if you found a good spot, reposition every now and then since you ''will'' be spotted and dealt with in no time.
+Even if you found a good spot, reposition every now and then since you will be spotted and dealt with in no time.

 ;Support: